CrystalLord/KeLPie/docs/intro_tutorial.md

     val x2 = ContinuousVar("x2")
 }
 ```
-Every ContinuousVar needs to have a name.
+Every `ContinuousVar` needs to have a name.
 If you create two `ContinuousVar`s with the same name, they will refer
 to the same Linear Program variable despite being separate instances of ContinuousVar.

-## Linear Expressions
+## 3. Linear Expressions

 We can do linear operations between these variables to create a linear Expression: